judios/AzureSphere_AlarmKeyPad/README.md

                                                      |
 #Project Scope

-The initial project scope is set to monitor the panel and output the messages to an OLED display connected to the MT3620 Starter Kit.
-The source code developed by Morpheus had to be translated to c in order for this to be used in a Azure Sphere high level App.
+The initial project scope is set to monitor the panel and output the messages to an OLED display connected to the Azure Sphere MT3620 Starter Kit.
+The source code developed by Morpheus had to be translated to c in order for this to be used in an Azure Sphere high level App.

 #Protocol

 Essentially, the data out wire uses 8-bit, even parity, 1 stop bit, inverted, NRZ +12 volt TTL signals.
 But, the data out wire also acts somewhat like a clock wire sometimes.

 Regular messages are transmitted periodically and begin with either F7 or F2.
 F7 messages are fixed length, F2 are dynamic length.
 Both message types consist of a header and a body section.
 The second by of F2 messages indicate the remaining bytes for said message.